danielsollondon/azvmimagebuilder/troubleshootingaib.md

 ```
 Cause: Internal error is a catch all error, it can be a user error or internal service error.
 As of 22nd May 2020, there is a bug in AIB which means all errors are being returned as internal service errors, we are working to resolve this by end of May.

-Action: To understand what the actual error is, please use
+Action: To understand what the actual error is, please get the error from the submission, by using the steps above in 'Get Status/Error of the Template Submission or Template Build Status' section.

 ```text
 'Conflict'.
 Details: Update/Upgrade of image templates is currently not supported